Skip to content

 OptionDescription

-objectIdsFocus the AI on specific objects (given primary attention in context)
+locationsFocus the AI on specific objects, identified by location (given primary attention in context).

 responseSchemaRequest structured JSON instead of text summary